-Students are encouraged to look up program requirements, view their DegreeWorks degree audit report, and meet with an academic advisor prior to registration to determine courses needed for graduation.
+Students are responsible for looking up program requirements, viewing their DegreeWorks degree audit report, and meeting with an academic advisor prior to registration to determine courses needed for graduation.
 Not all courses available in this catalog are offered every semester or every year.
 Course schedule offerings for each semester, including registration instructions, are available through the Registration Information website.
 Students should register for classes via MAVzone.
 If that is not possible or if they need help, they may register in person with the assistance of IRIS.

 Policies and Procedures

 Add/Drops & Schedule Adjustments

-Students may make adjustments to their schedules according to specified deadlines and procedures published on CMU's Important Dates website.
+Students may make adjustments to their schedules according to specified deadlines and procedures published on the Important Dates website.
 Students dropping all of their courses should refer to the Withdrawal Procedures below.

 Students are expected to attend all sessions of each course in which they are enrolled.
 Failure to do so may result in a lowered grade, exclusion from class at the discretion of the instructor, or an administrative drop for non-attended courses.
 Students should not assume that non-attendance will result in an automatic drop from a class (see the Student Liability for Tuition & Fees above).

 Instructors may drop any student who fails to attend the first two class meetings or fails to participate in an online class.
 Instructors may also initiate a drop or withdrawal for a student who fails to attend classes regularly. (“Drops” are up to 15% of class elapsed; “withdrawals” are up to the mid-point of the class.)
 Not all instructors will exercise this option; therefore, a student should not assume that non-attendance will result in an automatic drop from a class.

 Students who receive financial aid and cease attending classes may need to repay all or a portion of their financial aid.